OK Go: Special appearances and tours

 On January 31, 2012, OK Go appeared on the children's television show Sesame Street in a video called "3 Primary Colors" meant to teach the young audience about red, yellow, blue, and the colors made when you mix them.
 "3 Primary Colors" was simultaneously released as a game on the Sesame Street website.

 On May 10, 2012, OK Go was the featured band on This American Life Live!, a special performance of the show telecast live to movie theaters across the US and Canada.
 By downloading a smartphone app coded by guitarist Andy Ross, viewers were able to play along with the band's handbell performance of "Needing/Getting".

+On Nov 23, 2016, OK Go performed "The One Moment" on The Late Show with Stephen Colbert.

+On April 15, 2025, OK Go performed "Love" as a musical guest on The Late Show with Stephen Colbert.

 Musical style

 OK Go's music style has generally been regarded as alternative rock, power pop, pop rock, indie rock, and indie pop.